Frankenweenie (2012 film): Plot

 Victor's parents are shocked to discover Sparky in the attic, causing the dog to flee.
-Although upset by the gravity of Victor's actions, they and Victor set out to find Sparky.
+Although upset by the gravity of Victor's actions, they set out with him to find Sparky.
 When the family leaves, Victor's classmates invade the lab and discover Victor's reanimation research.
 When they perform their experiments separately, their competitive sentiment turns each of their dead animals into a monster: Mr. Whiskers holds a dead bat while he is electrocuted, resulting in both animals being fused into a vampiric feline; a dead rat Edgar found in the garbage turns into a wererat; Nassor's mummified hamster Colossus comes back to life; Toshiaki's turtle Shelley is covered in Miracle-Gro and becomes a kaiju; and Bob's expired Sea-Monkeys grow into amphibious humanoids similar to Gremlins.
 The monsters converge on the town fair and wreak havoc.

 After finding Sparky at the town's pet cemetery, Victor is alerted to the monster attacks and goes to help his classmates: the Sea-Monkeys explode after eating salted popcorn, Colossus is stepped on by Shelley, and the wererat and Shelley both return to their original, deceased forms after getting electrocuted.
 During the chaos, Persephone, Elsa's pet poodle, is grabbed by Mr. Whiskers and carried to the town windmill, with Elsa and Victor giving pursuit.
 The townsfolk blame Sparky for Elsa's disappearance and chase him to the windmill, which Elsa's uncle accidentally ignites with his torch.
 Victor and Sparky enter the burning windmill and rescue Elsa and Persephone.
 However, Victor ends up being trapped inside.
 Sparky rescues Victor, only to be dragged back inside by Mr. Whiskers, who is fatally impaled by a flaming piece of wood just before the windmill collapses, killing Sparky again.

 The townsfolk, moved by Sparky's heroism, gather and revive Sparky with their car batteries.
-Persephone runs to Sparky and they touch noses, producing a spark.
+Persephone runs to Sparky, and they touch noses, producing a spark.